Master of Science in Chemical Engineering

 Examination generally takes place at the end of each course, module, or unit.
 There are no set examination periods, and generally no final exam at the end of a semester, an academic year, or a complete study programme.Study Abroad

 The University has collaboration in several ways (education and research) with a number of universities around the world.
 It is recommended for the student to spend some of the time during the education at a university abroad.
-If you want to take courses abroad, semester 8 or 9 are the most suitable, since these semesters have many optional courses.
+If you want to take courses abroad, semester 8 is the most suitable, since this semester have many optional courses.
 Another possibility involves thesis work abroad.
 Contacts can be mediated by teaching staff, study counsellors, and the office of International studies at Karlstad University.Professional Contact

-Chemical Engineering has a designated network called BEST where the companies Billerud, Duni Rexcell Tissue, Nordic Paper, Rottneros och Stora Enso are active partners, as well as Paper Province.
+Chemical Engineering has a designated network called BEST where the companies Billerud, Rottneros och Stora Enso are active partners, as well as Paper Province.
 During the education, industrial contacts will be a recurring theme, for instance in the form of study visits, guest lectures and projects with high industrial relevance.Course of study

 Total ECTS credits: